top of page

 Death and Dying

-This can also be a time to bring new aspects of self into being, such as acceptance, forgiveness, or an opportunity to process feelings of sadness or anger.
-We may birth creative projects like artwork or poetry.
 At the end of life, we still have the capacity for dynamic reflections and can hold space for parts of ourselves that we may have never fully embraced until now.

 Birth and death mark the transitions into and out of life as we know it.
 Just as we can prepare for a good birth, we can also prepare for a good death.
 Dying is a rite of passage, an inevitable and sacred part of being human.
 Let's honour your life, in all its rich complexity, together.